Creamy Pina Colada Pineapple Popsicles

 Step-by-Step Instructions

-Steps to make pineapple popsicles.
+Steps to make pina colada pineapple popsicles.

 STEP 3: Once frozen, carefully remove the popsicles from the molds and serve (Image 4).